includeJS/includeJS/src/notes/spanish-fluency-01.md

 ---
 ## The Idea 💡

-Since January 1. of this (2021), my wife and I have switched to (almost) exclusively speaking Spanish at home. **My plan is to become some sort of fluent by the end of June (2021)**.
+Since January 1. of this year (2021), my wife and I have switched to (almost) exclusively speaking Spanish at home. **My plan is to become some sort of fluent by the end of June (2021)**.
 Fortunately, Valerie, my Mrs, is on board and has agreed to help me.

 I'm not a native Spanish speaker (Valerie is), nor have I had any formal Spanish training.
 But enough is enough, we've been together for almost ten years, and I find it almost embarrassing that I haven't learned it yet.
 Also, we currently speak English to each other, which is just odd since neither of us is a native English speaker.